-For over a quarter of a century, Rhino Doors has been providing critical industries such as Defence, National Infrastructure, Oil, Gas and Energy with bespoke and CPNI rated engineered doors.
+For over a quarter of a century, Rhino Doors has been providing critical industries such as Defence, National Infrastructure, Oil, Gas and Energy with bespoke and NPSA-rated (formerly CPNI) engineered doors.

 The key to success has been the commitment to quality engineering, innovation and commercial acumen over the years.
 With this in mind, in this edition of Spotlight on Rhino we take a step into the driver’s seat with Sales Manager, Mike Davies to find out more about what happens behind the scenes to create such a successful business.